 The first ascent of the East Face Route on Teewinot was on August 14, 1929, by Fritiof Fryxell and Phil Smith.
 The first winter ascent of the East Face Route was by Kitty Calhoun and Len Wechter on February 11, 1982.

 The East Face is the classic route up Teewinot.
 It begins from Lupine Meadows trailhead.
 The trail starts from the north end of the parking lot on the west side.
 There is no sign but the trail is obvious as it heads straight toward Teewinot.
 The trail meanders through the sagebrush flats.
 Once it gets to the base of the mountain it starts switchbacking relentlessly up the hillside.
-There are great views of the valley during the approach.

 From the apex, the trail climbs steeply up the ridge.
 You pass right beneath two prominent gendarmes known as the Idol and the Worshipper to your left.
 Soon you will be at the large east face snowfield that is so recognizable from the valley.
 I recommend using an ice ax here.
 By the end of summer, in some years, the snowfield has melted entirely and hiking is on talus and scree.